akadve/Data_Analyst_Portfolio/README.md

 ---

-### 3. **Excel: Beyond Rows and Columns 🧙‍♂️**
+**3 Excel: Beyond Rows and Columns �‍♂️**
-- 💼 *Project: Financial Dashboard for SMEs*
-  Created an interactive Excel dashboard to track KPIs, financial metrics, and profitability trends.
-VLOOKUP and PivotTables have never felt so alive. 🚀💵

-- 🧮 *Project: Budget Optimization*
-  Used solver tools to optimize marketing spend for maximum ROI.
-Yes, Excel is not just for accountants. 🤝📉
+1. **💼 Project: Sales Dashboard**
+   Built a dynamic Excel dashboard to visualize sales performance, track revenue trends, and monitor key metrics like conversion rates and average order value.
+PivotTables and slicers made data exploration a breeze. 🚀📊

+2. **📊 Project: Sales Distribution Dashboard**
+   Designed an interactive dashboard to analyze sales distribution across regions, products, and time periods.
+Used conditional formatting and charts to highlight top-performing areas and identify growth opportunities. 🌍📈

+3. **👥 Project: Customer Analysis Dashboard**
+   Created a comprehensive dashboard to segment customers based on purchasing behavior, lifetime value, and demographics.
+Leveraged advanced filters and formulas to uncover insights for targeted marketing strategies. 🎯💡

 ---